 This a complete list of observances on the Hijri Calendar this year, and how they correlate to the Gregorian Calendar.
 The main thing that tourists may notice on religious holidays is that alcohol services at bars and restaurants may be cut for a day.

-If you’d like to learn more about the role of religion and Islamic culture during your trip to Dubai, we strongly recommend you head to the Sheikh Mohammed Centre for Cultural Understanding in the Al Fahidi neighbourhood of Dubai – you can pre-book tours and special events here.
+If you’d like to learn more about the role of religion and Islamic culture during your trip to Dubai, we strongly recommend you head to the Sheikh Mohammed Centre for Cultural Understanding in the Al Fahidi Historical Neighbourhood of Dubai – you can pre-book tours and special events here.

 Can you visit a Mosque in Dubai?